 Physical yields of 169Yb in the proton-, deuteron-, alpha-induced reactions on 169Tm and alpha-induced reaction on natEr were derived from the measured cross sections.
-The results are shown in Fig. 6 and found that the deuteron-induced reaction on 169Tm is preferable to produce 169Yb.
+The results are shown in Figure 6 and found that the deuteron-induced reaction on 169Tm is preferable to produce 169Yb.
 We can obtain 169Yb without any radioactive impurities using chemical separation because co-produced 168Yb and 170Yb are stable.